Optimal operating parameters for next-generation xenon gas time projection chambers: Introduction

 \section{Introduction}

-Neutrinoless double beta decay ($0\nu\beta\beta$) decay is a hypothetical rare process whereby two neutrons in a nucleus beta decay emitting two electrons, two protons and no antineutrinos.
-This radioactive decay is only possible if the neutrino is its own antiparticle (a Majorana fermion), in which case two virtual neutrinos can annihilate within the nucleus, giving practically all the decay energy to two outgoing beta electrons.
-The experimental signature is a peak at the summed beta energy end-point (Q$_{\beta\beta}$) of the Standard Model two-neutrino double beta decay ($2\nu\beta\beta$) spectrum.
-The discovery of the Majorana nature of the neutrino would help provide answers to some of the largest outstanding questions about the Universe, including why it is matter-dominated and why the neutrino mass is so light.
+Neutrinoless double beta decay ($0\nu\beta\beta$) is a hypothetical process in which two neutrons in a nucleus beta decay simultaneously, emitting two electrons and two protons but no antineutrinos.
+This radioactive decay is only possible if the neutrino is its own antiparticle (a Majorana fermion).
+In the simplest scenario, two virtual neutrinos annihilate within the nucleus with practically all the decay energy given to the two outgoing beta electrons.
+The experimental signature is a narrow peak at the summed beta energy end-point (Q$_{\beta\beta}$) of the Standard Model two-neutrino double beta decay ($2\nu\beta\beta$) spectrum.
+The discovery of the Majorana nature of the neutrino would address some of the most important questions about the Universe, including why it is matter-dominated and why the neutrino mass is so light.

-The best limits for $0\nu\beta\beta$ decay to date have been obtained by the KamLAND-Zen experiment using $^{136}$Xe \cite{jkf6-48j8} reaching 3.8$\times10^{26}$ yr half-life at 90\% confidence level (CL) and LEGEND-200 with ${^{76}}$Ge \cite{LEGEND200} reaching 1.9$\times10^{26}$ at 90\% CL.
-The next generation of $0\nu\beta\beta$ decay experiments aim to improve on these limits by a factor 10--100, targeting sensitivities towards $10^{27}$--$10^{28}$ years, a feat which requires one to several tonnes of source isotope.
+The best limits for $0\nu\beta\beta$ to date have been obtained by the KamLAND-Zen experiment using $^{136}$Xe \cite{jkf6-48j8} reaching 3.8$\times10^{26}$ yr half-life at 90\% confidence level (CL) and LEGEND-200 with ${^{76}}$Ge \cite{LEGEND200} reaching 1.9$\times10^{26}$ at 90\% CL.
+The next generation of $0\nu\beta\beta$ experiments aim to improve on these limits by a factor 10--100, targeting sensitivities of $10^{27}$--$10^{28}$ years, a feat which will require one to several tonnes of source isotope.

-Here, we consider the performance of a gaseous xenon time projection chamber (GXeTPC) in the search for $0\nu\beta\beta$ decay using $^{136}$Xe as the source isotope with a Q$_{\beta\beta}$ of 2.458 MeV.
-The leading experiment with this technology is the NEXT experiment, which employs a high-pressure GXeTPC with electroluminescent amplification.
+Here, we consider the performance of a gaseous xenon time projection chamber (GXeTPC) in the search for $0\nu\beta\beta$ using $^{136}$Xe as the source isotope with a Q$_{\beta\beta}$ of 2.458 MeV.
+The NEXT collaboration employs a high-pressure GXeTPC with electroluminescent amplification to realize energy resolution at the 1\% full width at half maximum (FWHM) level.
 The latest iteration in this program, NEXT-100 \cite{NEXT100}, consists of 70.5 kg of $^{136}$Xe at 13.5 bar pressure, and is currently operating at the Laboratorio Subterráneo de Canfranc (LSC) with expected sensitivity of the order $10^{25}$ yr at 90\% CL.
-NEXT-100 incorporates 1 m diameter cathode and anode planes~\cite{NEXT:2023blw}, a high voltage system suitable for reaching 65 kV \cite{N100HVFT}, and a gas pressure system that can handle pressures up to 15 bar \cite{NEXT100}.
+NEXT-100 incorporates 1 m diameter cathode and anode planes~\cite{NEXT:2023blw}, a high voltage system suitable for reaching 65 kV \cite{N100HVFT}, and a gas pressure system that can attain pressures up to 15 bar \cite{NEXT100}.